system32crowdstrikewin11/Bhaidroid-/README.md

 nano index.html
 ```

-**Copy and paste the complete HTML code from the secure website artifact above** (the one with the blue gradient design and file upload interface)
+**Copy and paste the complete HTML code from the secure website above** (the one with the blue gradient design and file upload interface)

 **Save and exit** (Ctrl+X, then Y, then Enter)